Vizzuality/MapAcademy/_posts/introduction/2013-12-20-intermediate-mapping.markdown

 ---
 layout: post
-title: Intermediate mapping
+title: Adding style to your maps
+tags: future
 categories: Introduction
-tags: future
-description: In this course we will go from...
+description: This course will be a deep dive into adding style to your maps using CartoCSS
 datasets:
   -
     name: 'US Counties'